WED 2022. World Environment Day is one of the most celebrated days for environmental action. Since 1974, it has been celebrated every year on 5 June.

-But it is still quite arguable if the sole reason being only climate change not political or racial or by self wish or any other similar reasons.
+But it is still quite arguable if the sole reason is only climate change not political or racial or by self wish or any other similar reasons.

-Are all these Climate changes link to the refugee crisis?
+Are all these Climate changes linked to the refugee crisis?
 What do you think?
 Let us know, in the com box below.

 Easy question!
 Considering Nature’s act, What are we doing then?

 Few Efforts to acknowledge:

 Save Soil initiative by ISHA